rashi-rs26/rashi-rs26.github.io/work.md

 - **IIT Kanpur**
 	Created a Network Analyzer or Packet Sniffer to monitor the incoming and outgoing packets of data on Linux using commands like sendip written on shellscript.
+Implemented back-end functionality to process the data along with an interactive user interface.
 It allowed the user to filter packets as per many criteria and dispaly packets with very detailed protocol information.
 It was used examine and troubleshoot security and network problems.

 - **Project Samuday, HCL**